owenstranathan/owenstranathan.github.io/_posts/2020-01-02-noisy-neighbors-and-i-cannot-communicate.md

 ---
+layout: post
 date: 2020-01-02
+categories: [rant, societal-problems, personal]
 ---

-# January 2, 2020

 It is a beautiful winter day here in California, the sun is shining and its in the low 50s, for a mid westerner like myself you couldn't ask for a nicer day.
 All I wanted from today was to lay on my couch and read a book, I'm currently reading "The Emperor's New Mind" by Roger Penrose.
 It's very different from my usual fare and (for me at least) requires a great deal of concentration.
-Alas this was not to be as the boyfriend of one of the girls who lives in the building next to mine decided that the weather was perfect for parking in our shared parking lot opening all the doors on his land rover and playing hip-hop music at an extreme volume.
-I don't want to pass judgement on his taste in music, merely his sense of civility in his behavior with electronic speaker technology.
-Needless to say that the music, designed to excite the listener broke my frail concentration and inhibited my ability to read.
-This angered me, and my first thought was to attack him with food scraps from the garbage can that we keep in the parking lot, or perhaps to throw eggs into his open car doors.
-Thankfully after a few deep breaths, I resolved instead to try and talk it out with him.
-I walked out to the parking lot and was disappointed to find that the man would not react to my attempts to get his attentions, desiding instead to pretend not to hear me (maybe he actually couldn't hear me, the music was very loud after all).
-Luckily his girlfriend emerged from her building and assured me that she would take care of it.
-Unsatisfied, I asked (I was shouting, but only because the music was so loud) that they not play their music so loud or even just keep their car door closes.
+Alas this was not to be as my neighbors decide it was a good day to blast music outside my window.

 This started what was an unsatisfying exchange with the man, which has prompted my writing now on a problem I have experience too frequently and that I'd like to dwell on here, that of dealing with noisy neighbors.

 First I should qualify my opinions with the fact that I was raised in Ohio, in the countryside no less, and where I come from the houses are far enough apart that aside